ansible/awx/docs/execution_environments.md

 ## Creating and using EEs

-Users with and organization's `execution_environment_admin_role` can create new EEs in that organization.
+Users with an organization's `execution_environment_admin_role` can create new EEs in that organization.
 The RBAC rules follow standard rules for org-scoped resources.

+EEs without an organization (value is null in the API) are global EEs.
-Only superusers can create global EEs (null organization).
+Only superusers can create global EEs.
 These can become the global job default in certain circumstances.

 ### Pre-created EEs